itayg25/goastpy/README.md

 # gopyast

-a python wrapper for the built-in go parser
+python wrapper for the built-in go ast parser

 ## installation